 - The Groom: Choose the best man and groomsmen and plan their attire.
 Arrange marriage license and officiant.
 Buy gifts for the groomsmen and for the bride.

 - The Bride and Groom Together: Set the budget.
 Choose wedding date and location.
 Meet with the officiant to plan details.
 Coordinate invitations, photographer, catering, entertainment and decor.
 Write wedding vows.
 Send thank-you notes.

 Make sure you have a discussion about money at the beginning of the planning process.
 What is the budget for your wedding?
 Who pays for what?
 How much will each of your families contribute?
 Ask those tough financial questions.

 Wedding Ring Traditions

-Customs surrounding wedding rings go back thousands of years and differ from country to country.
+From ancient Egypt to the Fede and Claddagh rings in Europe, customs surrounding wedding rings go back thousands of years and differ from country to country.
 From the materials your rings are made of to how you choose to wear them, your rings can say a great deal about who you are and what you value.